Kydryce/brainflayer-Windows/README.md

 or open "New issue" on GitHub.

 # !!!
-Attention ... if you are making a base of words / passwords or hashes160 on Windows - be sure to remove the empty line character `\r` (for example, using Notepad++) ... without this BF will not see matches !!!
+Attention ... ~~if you are making a base of words / passwords or hashes160 on Windows - be sure to remove the empty line character `\r` (for example, using Notepad++) ... without this BF will not see matches !!!~~ 14.06.2022 update -works correctly with \r

 Russian
 -------